Inside my vagina, should it feel smooth or bumpy?

 A woman wrote and asked you if her vagina was normal.
 You told her to get checked for STDs but you never answered her question.
 When she put her finger in her vagina, she felt bumps (she said: stalactites/stalagmites?)
 I, too, feel this and would like to know if this is normal.
 I've been to the doctor many times and have never been told that I have genital warts or herpes.
 Do they all have this kind of texture or am I not normal?

 It's common for those with vaginas to wonder if their genitals are "normal."
-While every body is different and there is no one "normal" vagina, it is true that the inside of the vagina does have a corrugated surface, as you've noticed with yours.
+While every body is different and there is no one "normal" vagina, it is true that the inside of the vagina does typically have a corrugated surface, as you've noticed with yours.
 These folds, ridges, and bumps, known as vaginal rugae, are more prominent during the reproductive years, which allows the vaginal canal to expand, making the vaginal lining less likely to tear during childbirth as well as sex.
 These rugae are similar to the ridges you feel when your tongue touches the roof of your mouth.
 Generally, the only time the vaginal canal is relatively smooth in texture is before puberty and after menopause.

-Now that you know your rugae are normal, you can continue to check your vaginal health.
+In addition to checking the feel of your rugae, you can check the rest of your vaginal health.
 Regularly examining your vulva also can help you identify any changes that may cause concern.